Do You Know How to Pay Your UK Gov, VAT Bill Online? Learn How to Pay VAT Online in Our Quick Guide.

 - Bacs: Bankers Automated Clearing Services (Bacs) is a payment between bank accounts that takes three working days to clear

-Oh, and if you’re on the HMRC website, you’ll need to accept cookies in your web browser in order to make an online payment.
+Oh, and if you’re on the HMRC website, you’ll need to accept cookies in your web browser in order to make an online payment and pay VAT online.

 What Are HMRC’s VAT Bank Details?